 If you right-click an app in the list, you will see a menu with Show Original and Quit commands.

-If for some reason you want to quit RunningAppList, you can right-click the title icon to open a menu that contains a Quit command.
+If for some reason you want to quit RunningAppList, you can click the title icon to open a menu that contains a Quit command.

 If you have a large display or several displays, you can create additional RunningAppList icons that hug an edge of the display.
 To do this, right-click the title icon and select New Edge Tab.
 Then hold the Command key and drag the edge tab to any other location on the edge of a display.
 If you ever need to remove an edge tab, right-click it and select Delete This Edge Tab.

-Version 1.2.1: I think I have fixed cases where not all of an app's windows came forward.
+Version 1.2.1: I thought I had fixed cases where not all of an app's windows came forward.

 Version 1.2: Right-clicking on an app in the list produces a menu with Show Original and Quit commands.
 If you had configured edge tabs in a previous version, you will need to reconfigure them; this is because "sandboxing" had to be turned off in order to make it possible to quit other apps.